nakkaya/nakkaya.com/resources/posts/2009-05-07-speeding-up-your-net-browsing-with-pdnsd-domain-name-caching-on-mac-os-x.markdown

 ---
-title: Speeding Up Your Net Browsing with PDNSD Domain Name Caching on Mac OS X
+title: Speeding Up Your Net Browsing with PDNSD Domain Name Caching on Mac OS X / Debian
-tags: dns apple
+tags: dns apple debian osx
 ---

 DNS is the Domain Name System.
 DNS converts machine names to the IP